gipit/gips/README.md

    You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

-# GIPIF Installation
+# GIPS Installation

 First step is to clone this repository to your local machine if you have not already done so.
-Several packages are required for GIPIF.
+Several packages are required for GIPS.
 These notes are for Ubuntu systems.

     1) First install the UbuntuGIS Repository:
     $ sudo apt-get install python-software-properties